-Sleep in Peace: TLC Dental will Tell Snoring and Sleep Apnoea to Take a Hike!
+Sleep in Peace: TLC Dental Banishes Snoring and Sleep Apnoea

 With everyone dreading both snoring or having to listen to someone else snore, over-the-counter solutions and DIY “Hacks” for treating snoring and sleep apnoea have saturated the market.
 Yet despite their popularity from those desperate for a solution, few actually treat the problem.
 Instead, they treat the most notable symptom: the noise.
 Unfortunately, this treatment of the symptom could lead to more dangerous health implications.